openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Buster Root on ZFS.rst

 5.7 Fix filesystem mount ordering:

-Until there is support for mounting ``/boot`` in the initramfs, we also need to mount that, because it was marked ``canmount=noauto``.
-Also, with UEFI, we need to ensure it is mounted before its child filesystem ``/boot/efi``.

 We need to activate ``zfs-mount-generator``.
 This makes systemd aware of the separate mountpoints, which is important for things like ``/var/log`` and ``/var/tmp``.
 In turn, ``rsyslog.service`` depends on